 Sidney Poitier Net Worth

-Sidney Poitier Net Worth: Sidney Poitier is an American-born Bahamian actor, film director, author, and diplomat who has a net worth of $20 million.
-Poitier is one of the last surviving stars of the so-called "Golden Age of Hollywood," and he is considered showbiz royalty.
+Sidney Poitier was an American-born Bahamian actor, film director, author, and diplomat who had a net worth of $20 million at the time of his death.
+Poitier was one of the last surviving stars of the so-called "Golden Age of Hollywood," and was considered showbiz royalty.
 He was widely praised after winning the Academy Award for Best Actor in 1964, becoming the first black man to achieve this feat.
 He was also the first Bahamian national to win the award.

 After beginning his career in New York's theatre world, Sidney eventually rose in prominence and started booking film roles.
 By 1958, he has appeared alongside Tony Curtis in "The Defiant Ones," the film that earned him his first Academy Award nomination.
 In 1964, he was nominated for an Academy Award once again for his role in "Lilies of the Field."
 This time he won.
 He continued to star in numerous film roles throughout the next few decades.
 As time went on, Sidney began to direct comedy films such as "Stir Crazy."

 Poitier has won countless awards over the course of his career, including Grammys, Screen Actors Guild Awards, BAFTAs, the Kennedy Center Honor, and the Presidential Medal of Freedom.
 He was also knighted by the Queen of England in 1974.
 Outside of his activities in the entertainment world, Poitier is known for being the former Bahamian ambassador to Japan.